l0bc/AWS-Solutions/README.md

  #### PD - BASTION HOST/JUMPBOX
  Bastion Host = Jumpbox.
 It's an instance in a public subnet where incoming _MANAGEMENT_ connections arrive to have access to internal VPC Resources.
 As highlithed before thery're used to administer/manage private services/resources on an internal VPC.

+ ## _Stateful_ vs _Stateless_ Firewalls
+ _ephemeral_ = Temporary (used when client chooses a _ehpemeral_ port to create a TCP/IP connection to a server.)
+ * _**StateLess**_
+    * Doesn't understand the state of connections - it sees the request and response of the connections as completely independent.
+You gotta create rules for every independent request/response and as inbound/outbound.
+    * tip - Request will always have a well-known port.
+Response will be to an ephimeral port.
+This could be complicated on stateless Firewalls, you can see why.
+ * **_StateFull _**
+ Intelligent enough to identify the response of a given request.
+It can "group" the request/response relation of a conversation between servers.
+It reduces overhead on rules.
+ ## Network Access Control Lists (NACL)
+ **STATELESS**.
+A traditional firewall available within AWS VPCs.
+They affect all packets going _inbound/outbound_ of the VPC but not internal traffic.
+The rule architecture is DENY ALL and EXPLICIT ALLOW/DENY based on a match starting from UP to bottom.
+    * Matches could be :
+       * DST IP
+       * DST PORT
+       * PROTOCOL
+ A _default NACL_ is created always after creating a VPC.
+It is an ALLOW ALL for inbound/outbound.
+If creating a _Custom VPC_ it will will DENY ALL by default.
+NACLs CANNOT be assigned to AWS resources, ONLY SUBNETS.
+Can be used together with Security Groups to add explicit DENY.
+## VPC Security Groups (SG)
+**STATEFUL** - if you allow a request, the response will be automatically allowed.
+Be aware, in **SG** there is NO EXPLICIT DENY, you cannot block a specific BAD ACTOR.
+Because of this limitation we use NACLs in conjutions with SGs.
+* ATTENTION - SGs are attached to an Elastic **Network Interface** (ENI) NOT INSTANCES.
+The interface might be seen as if you're attaching it to an instance but what it's really happening is, the SG will be attached to the primaryNetworkInterface of that instance.
+*Unique features:
+   * Remember, they cannot block specific traffic.
+If there's a rule allowing traffic into https, if there's a bad actor you cannot specifically block its ip with SGs.
+   * _Logical References_: You can reference as Source of a SG Rule a _SG_.
+So every server/client that's associated to the security group mentioned in the rule will be accepted traffic.
+Very powerful feature making easier security administration.
+I can see it as a way of compartelizing the sources (due to the limitation of not having EXPLICIT DENYs, but with the limitation of only being inter-subnetting traffic( or can you have publicTraffic associated to a security group?
+TO SEE...).
+      * _Self References_: A SG can _self-reference_ itself to allow traffic between all servers associated to the SG.
+All servers associated to that SG will be able to communicate between all the members of the SG.
+## NAT & NAT Gateway
+Network Address Translation.
+Features:
+* _IP Masquerading_ (what the mayority of people think NAT is (but only is 1 feature)) - hiding CIDR Blocks behind one IP.
+   * It gave PRivate CIDR range **outgoing** internet* access.
+   _Traffic flow_:
+      1. Source client (inside subnet) sends a request through its default routning record to a NAT GATEWAY.
+      2. The NAT GATEWAY job is to save a record of the src IP and translate the request to having its own IP and transfers it to the Internet Gateway via the VPC Router.
+      3. The Internet Gateway gives the packet a public ip and sends it to the internet.
+      4. The response is the same process but backwards...
+* The NAT Gateway needs to run from a _Public Subnet_.
+* Uses Elastic IPs (Static IPv4 Public).
+* AZ Resilient Service (High-Availability in AZ).
+   * To have _Region Resiliency_ add 1 natGateway on every AZ.
+* Managed Service.
+   * Charged Based on number of NATGateway (& another on traffic).